Best Burp Cloth

 Unfortunately, we found this burp cloth is not the most durable.
 Right away, some of the stitching started to unravel, and there were a few loose threads around the edges.
 While very soft and malleable, the weave of the flannel is not very tight.
 There is also a fair amount of shrinkage after the first wash, about 1-2 inches in both directions, but the cloth is extensive, to begin with, so we did not miss the extra surface area too much.
 Overall, we enjoy using these, and if you are parenting on a budget, but still want something cute and functional, then the Hudson Baby Flannel is the perfect option.

-Straight out of the package, and even after the first wash, these Gerber cloths are stiff.
+Straight out of the package, and even after the first wash, these Gerber cloths are very stiff.
 They will likely loosen up over time, but in the beginning, they are almost awkward to use because they are so impliable.
 They don't mold and fold very well into convenient shapes.
-We do not appreciate the texture of the flannel and would describe it as nearly abrasive.
+We do not appreciate the texture of the flannel and would describe it as borderline abrasive.
 It is not something we would use to wipe baby's face or our own for that matter.
 We have high hopes that it will soften up over time, as most fabrics do.
 However, we did not reach that point in the duration of our testing.
 Although not perfect, we can't pass up a hardy and functional product that we know will last.
 We recommend Gerber Flannel cloths to anyone who values durability above all else.

 The Milkbarn Organic is a simple square cloth of organic muslin fabric that comes in cute and unique prints.
 Although it is lightweight, the tight weave feels durable and does not snag or tear easily.
 While other muslin products on our list are pre-layered and shaped, the Milkbarn cloth is only a single layer to begin.
 You must fold it multiple times to offer adequate absorbency, but this allows you to tailor the size and thickness to perfections.
 Also, due to the thin nature of the fabric, it is exceptionally fast-drying.
-The large size offers greater versatility and comes in handy as a light blanket, or a car seat or stroller sunshade.
-Many babies get attached to the lightweight and malleable familiarity of the cloth and use it as a lovey.
+The large size offers greater versatility and comes in handy as a light blanket, or a car seat/stroller sunshade.
+Many babies get attached to the cloth's lightweight and malleable familiarity and use it as a lovey.
 The high-quality feel makes this an excellent choice for all-around home use.
-In addition to all the baby-related functions, we find it works well as a dish towel, hand towel, or napkin.
+In addition to all the baby-related functions, we find it works well as a dish towel, hand towel, or reusable napkin.

-The large size and thin fabric add versatility to this product, but it is not as easy to use as other more dedicated products.
+The large cut and thin fabric add versatility to this product, but it is not as easy to use as other more specifically designed products.
 You must take the time to fold and arrange the fabric before throwing it over your shoulder, and for some parents, this is an extra step for which they just don't have the patience.
 Another downside is the price.
 Milkbarn makes high-quality muslin products that come with a price tag to match.
 While not for everyone, we love the style and feel of the Milkbarn Organic and enjoy having them around the house.
-If you are looking for a less-traditional item for all-around home and baby use, then this is your best bet.
+If you are looking for a less-traditional item for all-around home and baby use, this is your best bet.

-Green Sprouts Muslin is an organic cloth with four layers of cotton muslin sewn together in a dogbone shape that contours the shoulder and provides extra coverage on the ends.
+Green Sprouts Muslin is an organic cloth with four layers of cotton muslin sewn together in a dogbone shape that contours the shoulder and provides extra coverage on both ends.
 As is typical of muslin products, the cloth will get fluffier, softer, and more absorbent with time.
 Even after the initial shrinkage, this cloth remains above average in terms of size, and it has a long and narrow shape that fits perfectly on the shoulder.

 Why You Should Trust Us